How to solve ZZF2L

 This BR pair has both pieces trapped.
 Let’s lift the edge to the top.

-2. Then U' (could be any U-layer move) to free the edge.
+(could be any U-layer move) to free the edge. - Then

 Then we can lift the corner to the top, but be careful because we now have the edge at the top.

-2. Then U' or U2 to free the corner.
-The first move is L', so we should move the pieces out of the L layer.
-U does not, and in this case would trap the edge that we just freed.
+does not, and in this case would trap the edge that we just freed. - Then

 Step 2